This better-for-you Vegan Pumpkin Brownie recipe is made with oat flour, refined sugar-free, and egg-free.

 Pour the brownie batter into the pan and sprinkle chocolate chips on top if desired.

-Bake in the center rack of the oven until the top is set and crackles.
+Bake the brownies at 350°F (180°C) on the center rack of the oven until the top is set and crackles.

 You can’t really insert a toothpick in the middle to check the baking time because even if you bake the brownie longer, the texture will always stay sticky.